simoncstanton/equivalence_study/README.md

 # Equivalence Study 2021
 ------------------------
-Code and supplementary material for the paper **Representation-Induced Algorithmic Bias** Accepted to AJCAI21 as a regular paper (ajcai2021.net).
+Code and supplementary material for the paper **Representation-Induced Algorithmic Bias**

+Accepted to AJCAI21 as a regular paper (ajcai2021.net).
 Conference was delayed by several months (covid) so 2021 conference is being held in February 2022.

+[Edit 02/02/2022]

+Pushed commits since October (was waiting for conference).
+Created 2nd release, deprecated first (described below)

 [Edit 01/02/2022]

-Added pre-print of paper, supplementary material, poster, and video presentation to docs/ Conference is tmrw so expect the proceedings to be published sometime soon.
+Added pre-print of paper, supplementary material, poster presentation to docs/ Conference is tmrw so expect the proceedings to be published sometime soon.
 Will update with official link when that happens.
 - previous version of R&G model had three typos (games g431, g256, g141) where one digit in each matrix was wrong. this part of the model was not being used in this study so this work is not affected.
 Correction has been made to the file.
 - tidied up naming/release details as held back pushing commits since Oct and some names changed.